A Benchmark for Sparse Coding: When Group Sparsity Meets Rank Minimization: Validation of the Benchmark for Sparse Coding Via the Weighted -Norm Minimization

-Now, let us come back to Eq.~\eqref{eq:18} and use ADMM to solve it.
-We first translate Eq.~\eqref{eq:18} into another equivalent constrained form by introducing an auxiliary variable $\textbf{\emph{Z}}$,
+Now, let us come back to Eq.~\eqref{eq:21} and use ADMM to solve it.
+We first turn Eq.~\eqref{eq:21} into another equivalent constrained form by introducing an auxiliary variable $\textbf{\emph{z}}$,

-Following this, Eq.~\eqref{eq:20} can be transformed into three iterative steps:
+Following this, Eq.~\eqref{eq:23} can be transformed into three iterative steps:

-One can observe that the minimization of Eq.~\eqref{eq:20} involves two minimization sub-problems, \ie,~$\textbf{\emph{Z}}$ and ${\textbf{\emph{A}}}$ sub-problems.
-Fortunately, there is an efficient solution to each sub-problem, which will be discussed in following subsections.
+One can observe that the minimization of Eq.~\eqref{eq:23} is separated into two minimization sub-problems, \ie,~$\textbf{\emph{z}}$ and $\boldsymbol\alpha$ sub-problem.
+Fortunately, there is an efficient solution to each sub-problem, which will be discussed in the following subsections.
 The superscript $t$ is omitted for conciseness in the derivation below.

-\subsubsection{${\textbf{\emph{Z}}}$ Sub-problem}
+\subsubsection{${\textbf{\emph{z}}}$ Sub-problem}